 Saag or Palak is a well-loved Punjabi cuisine that originates from the northwest region of India.
-A lovely, earthy dish with a mild and subtle flavour, the luscious Saag is a classic and is considered one of the great curries of India.
-It has a most richly flavoured complex flavor profile.
+A lovely, earthy dish with a mild and subtle flavour; the luscious Saag is a classic and is considered one of the great curries of India.
+It has a rich, complex flavor profile.

-‘Saag’ typically refers to green leafy vegetables in Hindi, such as mustard, collard greens or swiss chard.
+‘Saag’ typically refers to green leafy vegetables in Hindi, such as mustard, collard greens or Swiss chard.
 Palak means spinach in Hindi.
-More often than not this dish is prepared as Saag Paneer or Palak Paneer for vegetarians and Saag Gosht for meat eaters.’Gosht’ tends to mean goat meat, however lamb, mutton, chicken and beef works equally well.
+More often than not this dish is prepared as Saag Paneer or Palak Paneer for vegetarians and Saag Gosht for meat eaters.
+‘Gosht’ tends to mean goat meat, however lamb, mutton, chicken and beef work equally well.

-Although many in India do not eat beef, this Beef Saag recipe is an adaptation of the Saag Gosht.
+Although many in India do not eat beef, this recipe for Beef Saagwalla Curry is an adaptation of the Saag Gosht.

-Cooked in a fragrant green smoothie sauce its just delightful eaten with rotis, naans or pilaf rice and a side of cool crunchy salad.
+Cooked in a fragrant green smoothie sauce, it is just delightful eaten with rotis, naans or pilaf rice and a side of cool crunchy salad.
 Full of flavour, as the savoury beef pairs perfectly with the cooked creamed greens.
-Using coconut cream is my version as the madras paste contain coconut as well.
-You can get excellent flavours using the same amount of fresh cream instead and try it with our Coriander Curry Paste – refer to Options after the recipe.
+My version uses coconut cream to complement the coconut in the madras paste.
+You can also get excellent flavours using the same amount of fresh cream instead and try it with our Coriander Curry Paste – refer to Options after the recipe.

 Ingredients − Serves 12